Kollur Mallappa

 Kollur Mallappa, also referred to as Malappa Lingappa Kollur (1905 – 24 October 2004) was the first President of Hyderabad Pradesh Congress Committee, prior to the merger of Hyderabad state into Andhra Pradesh.
 He was a Member of Parliament from Raichur, now in Karnataka for several terms.
 He was a mentor of the late Indian Prime Minister P. V. Narasimha Rao, several leaders like Virendra Patil, Shivraj Patil, S.B.
 Chavan and G. Venkataswamy, etc. He founded the Kuruba Sangham and the Kuruba hostel in Hyderabad.

 Life

-Mr Mallappa was born in 1905 and joined the Indian National Congress in 1935 following a visit to Sabarmati Ashram along with his associate Janardhana Desai.
+Mallappa was born in 1905 in a Kannada Kuruba Gowda community and joined the Indian National Congress in 1935 following a visit to Sabarmati Ashram along with his associate Janardhana Desai.
 The two met Mahatma Gandhi.
 He took an interest in Gandhian constructive activities and was the agent for the sale of cotton and woollen khadi and the popularisation of Hindi.